 - 2.1 Aggregate data are collected on an annual basis by the Mineral Planning Authorities and Aggregate Working Parties.
 The data collected by each MPA in the South West have historically been presented in the South West Aggregate Working Party (SW AWP formerly South West Regional Aggregate Working Party) annual report.
-The report provides an annual update of the area's output and reserves and reflects the regional position of the aggregate supply system. - 2.2 A four-yearly aggregate mineral survey is conducted nationally, which collects data and information on: sales and reserves; imports and exports; and which sites work aggregate within or adjacent to environmental and/or landscape designations.
-The most recent survey completed was undertaken for 2014. - 2.3 Sales of crushed rock in Somerset for a ten year period between 2006 and 2015 are shown in Table 2 and Figure 3 below.
+The report provides an annual update of the area's output and reserves and reflects the regional position of the aggregate supply system. - 2.2 A four-yearly aggregate mineral survey is conducted nationally, which in addition to sales and reserves information collects data on imports and exports, and which sites work aggregate within or adjacent to environmental and/or landscape designations.
+The most recent survey completed was undertaken in 2009.6 - 2.3 An updated survey was undertaken in the second half of 2015, focusing on data for 2014, and the results of this "AM2014" survey have yet to be formally published.
+Rather than wait until Spring 2016 for government publication of the AM2014 survey, SCC has updated its LAA with sales data it collated and contributed to the AM2014 survey. - 2.4 Sales of crushed rock in Somerset for a ten year period between 2005 and 2014 are shown in Table 2 and Figure 3 below.

-Table 2: Crushed Rock sales in Somerset 2006-2015
+Table 2: Crushed Rock sales in Somerset 2005-2014